 Serious complaints of misconduct are investigated by the Internal Affairs Unit.
 These can include complaints received by first line supervisors, those received directly by the Internal Affairs Unit, or by any other method including anonymous complaints.
 Examples of serious complaint allegations include use of excessive force, unlawful arrest, improper search, missing property, or other allegations of serious misconduct.
 Investigations of this type will include interviews with witnesses, officers, complainants, and an examination of all available evidence.
 Allegations of serious misconduct can take several weeks to investigate.
 When the investigation is complete, the Chief of Police determines how best to resolve the complaint.

 Once an investigation has concluded and a disposition has been made, complainants will be notified in person, by telephone, or by mail as to the outcome.

 Persons making or involved in a complaint regarding a department member's conduct will not be hindered or harassed in any manner for their action.
 At the conclusion of all internal investigations, all recorded complaints and supervisory inquiry/investigation reports are forwarded to the Internal Affairs Coordinator.
 Reports of closed investigations are public record and available for review as permitted by Florida Statute 119.

 Every citizen regardless of race, ethnicity, gender, sexual orientation, religion, economic status, background, age, or culture deserves the highest level of service available and equal treatment under the law.
-The Pinellas Park Police Department is committed to this belief, and strives to insure unbiased policing in all of its encounters between officers and citizens.
+The Pinellas Park Police Department is committed to this belief and strives to ensure unbiased policing in all of its encounters between officers and citizens.

 Bias-based policing occurs when an officer makes decisions or takes police action based upon his or her own personal or societal biases or stereotypes, rather than relying on facts and observed behaviors which would lead the officer to believe that an individual has been, is currently, or is about to be involved in criminal activity.